ibericode/mailchimp-for-wordpress/readme.txt

 - Added `-webkit-appearance` reset to checkbox CSS
 - Updated Italian translations
 - Updated links to point to the new [MailChimp for WordPress Pro](https://mc4wp.com/) site.
+- Don't use `{response}` tag if form is hidden after successful submissions

 **Additions**